Belief in mysticism is the underlying premise for many religions. Can mysticism exist apart from a religious tradition?

 - Is the path of organized religion correct for me, or is it unnecessary?

-- Do I believe some ancient traditions are still viable and valuable in assisting in my awakening my spiritual gifts?
+- Do I believe some ancient traditions are still viable and valuable in assisting in the awakening of my spiritual gifts?

 Four Divisions of Mystical Thought